How can I save money while living in London? Is it even possible?

 I’m sure you’re tired of hearing saving advice that tells you to quit having takeaway coffees and food if you want to save money in London.
 Unfortunately, I can’t disagree with this advice but I do understand life is meant to be enjoyed too!
 With this being said, here are a couple of hacks on how to enjoy takeaways cheaper:

 - Take your own cup to a coffee shop: While most coffee shops give you 25-50p off from a hot drink when you use your own mug, others offer you one for free!
 This might not sound like a massive saving but can make a big difference long-term if you are a regular coffee shop goer.
 In addition to saving you money, avoiding disposable cups helps you to support a more sustainable future.
+Who wouldn’t like an eco-friendly way to save money?

 - Find bargains on anti-waste food apps: Apps like Too Good To Go and Karma allow you to get access to unsold, surplus food from London restaurants, bakeries and supermarkets.
 You might not always be able to choose what you get but you can surely find a good bargain while helping to reduce food waste.